Mercrist/caffe-etoile/Classes/ReadMe.md

 :
 ```

+The menu command will open the user’s browser with a new tab containing the menu of the cafe.
+An important distinction to make is that it will not open the interactive menu and instantly exits.
 ```bash
 > python cafe_cli.py menu
 ```

-The menu command will open the user’s browser with a new tab containing the menu of the cafe.
-An important distinction to make is that it will not open the interactive menu and instantly exits.
+Similar to the menu command, the about parameter opens the user’s browser with a new tab containing the main page of the cafe.

 ```bash
 > python cafe_cli.py about
 ```
-Like the menu command, opens the user’s browser with a new tab containing the main page of the cafe.

 ## Design Document